jbellis/llmap/README.md

 # Context extraction at scale

-LLMap is a CLI tool that uses AI to perform brute-force RAG against source files using Deepseek v3 and Gemini Flash.
+LLMap is a CLI tool that uses AI to perform brute-force RAG against source files using Deepseek v3.

-(Deepseek is preferred internally, but when analysis requires more tokens than Deepseek can handle, Flash is used.)

 LLMap performs 3 stages of analysis for each source file:
  1. Coarse analysis using code skeletons